ls1intum/Artemis/docs/dev/setup/imprint-templates.rst

    #### Authorized to represent

-   The Technical University of Munich is legally represented by the President Prof. Dr. Thomas F. Hofmann.
+   The <University> is legally represented by the President <President>.

    #### VAT identification number